Goubermouche/Color-Picker/SRS.md

   ### 2.4 Product Environment
 The software will run on any version of Windows released after (and including) Windows 8.1 - for more information see WPF compatibility statistics.
   ### 2.5 User Environment
 The application will run as a lightweight background process and listen for the user activating a specific shortcut to activate the color picker.
 Upon activation the application will immediately start and provide the user with an intuitive mouse color picker.
-After the user hovers over the desired pixel, he can simply click and the hovered pixel's color will be copied to the clipboard and the application will go back into a dormant state.
+After the user hovers over the desired pixel, he can simply click and the hovered pixel's color will be copied to the clipboard and the application will go back into its dormant state.
   ### 2.6 Limitations and Implementation Details
 The application itself will make heavy use of the user32 DLL for global key and mouse hooks, getting the global mouse position and pixel color and, as such, is only limited by the capabilities of this API.
   ### 2.7 Assumptions and Dependencies